letsencrypt/boulder/docs/CONTRIBUTING.md

     }
 }
 ```

+Avoid negative flag names such as `"DontCancelRequest": false` because such
+names are difficult to reason about.

 Feature flags are meant to be used temporarily and should not be used for
 permanent boolean configuration options.
 Once a feature has been enabled in